MethaneRain/Python/Jupyter-Notebooks/Gribs-Examples/GFS-Archived-Files.md

 ---

-Now that we can grab a specific variables values, lats, and lons based off kwargs and/or heights more info can be accessed for each variable.
+Now that we can grab variables we can grab specific values, lats, and lons based off kwargs and/or heights.

 The lat/lons can be taken from the data as 2d arrays each
 ```Python